craigthings/firestate/README.md

 # Firestate

-Firestate is a lightweight library that simplifies working with Firestore in TypeScript projects.
-It provides a set of classes to manage Firestore collections and documents with type safety and MobX integration.
+Firestate is a lightweight library that simplifies working with Firestore in TypeScript projects that use MobX for UI reactivity.
+It provides an easy to use API for managing your Firestore collections and documents while automatically keeping your UI up to date.

 ## Basic Usage